adon-cloudcannon/landing-page-test/src/collections/posts/2021-08-04-eleventy-11ty-vs--hugo.md

 ## **What is Hugo?**

 Hugo is a static site generator built with Go (a.k.a.
-Golang), released in 2013 by [Steve Francia](https://github.com/spf13) and actively (since version 0.14) maintained by [Bj&oslash;rn Erik Pedersen](https://github.com/bep).
+Golang), released in 2013 by [Steve Francia](https://github.com/spf13) and actively (since version 0.14) maintained by [Bjørn Erik Pedersen](https://github.com/bep).

 Hugo is incredibly widely supported by Jamstack hosts and CMSs, and has more than 100K live sites, largely because of its well-deserved reputation for speed, simplicity and flexibility.
 It bills itself as “the world’s fastest static website engine”, with build times on an average site of less than 1ms per page.